Monday, April 20, 2026

 --73--

 This goes on to prove age and wisdom does not equate to class.
 If this operator believes he is trying to educate other hams, taking a softer tone initially would probably fall on more receptive ears.
-For whatever it is worth, this operator has impressive credentials in the QRZ page which I otherwise respect.
-His sense of entitlement...
+For whatever it is worth, this operator has impressive credentials in the QRZ page which I respect.
+His supercilious attitude and sense of entitlement...
 I do not.

 Saturday, March 21, 2026